Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/Create_directory_exit_vms.md

 ---
 title: "Creating  a directory exit - OpenVMS"
 linkTitle: "Creating a directory exit"
 weight: 260
----This page describes a delivered sample, `cft-tcp.conf` configuration sample located in `cft_scen or d$cft_run:[conf]`, that you can use to create an example directory exit.
+--- This page describes a delivered sample, `cft- tcp.conf` configuration sample located in `cft_scen or d$cft_run:[conf]`, that you can use to create an example directory exit.

 > **Note**
 >